Nested $\hat R$: Assessing the convergence of Markov chain Monte Carlo when running many short chains: Introduction

+To address this issue, we introduce \textit{nested} $\widehat R$, denoted $\nR$.
+The key idea is to compare clusters of chains or \textit{superchains} rather than individual chains.
+In order to still track the influence of the initialization, we require all the chains within a superchain to start at the same location.
+After a sufficiently long warmup, $\nR$ decays to 1 with the number of subchains, even when each chain remains short.
+We show this on our motivating example, where we split the 512 chains into 4 superchains of 128 subchains; see the right panel of Figure~\ref{fig:error2_banana}.

+Our approach can be motivated by an analysis of the Monte Carlo estimator's variance.
+Consider a state space $\Theta$ over which the target distribution $p$ is defined, and suppose we want to estimate $\mathbb E (f(\theta))$, where $\theta \in \Theta$ and $f$ maps $\theta$ to a univariate variable.
+In practice were are interested in multiple such functions $f$.
+Let $\bar f^{(1)}$ be the Monte Carlo estimator generated by a single Markov chain and let $\Gamma$ be the distribution of $\bar f^{(1)}$; that is,

-$\Gamma$ is characterized by an initial draw from a starting distribution, $\theta_0 \sim \pi_0$, and then $\gamma$, the construction of the Markov chain starting at $\theta_0$.
+$\Gamma$ is characterized by an initial draw from a starting distribution, $\theta_0 \sim p_0$, and then $\gamma$, the construction of the Markov chain starting at $\theta_0$.
 The process $\gamma$ includes the warmup phase (which is discarded) and the sampling phase.
-Then, by the law of total variance,
+Then by the law of total variance

-The first term on the right side of (\ref{eq:variance-decomposition}) is the \textit{nonstationary variance}: it is a measure of how well the chain forgets its initial point and it goes to 0 if the chain converged during the warmup phase.
-Similarly, the bias of $\bar \theta^{(1)}$ decays as the chain converges and so the nonstationary variance can be seen as a ``proxy clock'' for the squared bias.
-The second term is the \textit{persistent variance}: even if the chain reached stationarity during warmup, it remains non-zero and can only decay with a long sampling phase.
-When diagnosing convergence, the term of interest is the nonstationary variance, while the persistent variance is a nuisance.
-Unfortunately, the persistent variance monitored by $\widehat R$ decreases only after running a long sampling phase.
+We call the first term on the right side of \cref{eq:variance-decomposition} the \textit{nonstationary variance} and propose to use it as a formal measure of how well the Markov chain forgets its starting point.
+Indeed, if the warmup phase is sufficiently long, the initialization should only have a negligible influence on $\mathbb E (\bar f^{(1)})$ and so the nonstationary variance should be close to 0 (even when the sampling phase is short).
+Furthermore, the nonstationary variance acts as a ``proxy clock'' for the bias, meaning the time at which the nonstationary variance decays can approximate the time at which the squared bias decays.
+We will illustrate, in an example, that both the squared bias and the nonstationary variance can decay at the same rate, and so that the nonstationary variance can be monitored in order to establish whether the warmup phase is sufficiently long for the bias to decay.

-To handle the nuisance term in the many-short-chains regime, we introduce the nested $\widehat R$, denoted $\mathfrak n \widehat R$.
-In order to use $\mathfrak n \widehat R$ we need to revise our MCMC procedure as follows: instead of initializing every chain at a different location, we construct \textit{superchains} made of several subchains initialized at the same point but then run independently. $\mathfrak n \widehat R$ then monitors the variance of a Monte Carlo estimator generated by a superchain, rather than by a single chain.
-We show that the nonstationary variance remains unchanged---reflecting the unchanged bias---however the persistent variance decreases linearly with the number of subchains.
-Hence, it is possible to control the nuisance term by running more subchains instead of running longer chains.
-Figure~\ref{fig:summary} summarizes the driving idea behind $\mathfrak n \widehat R$.